OpenSLO/OpenSLO/README.md

       calendar:
         startTime: 2020-01-21 12:30:00 # date with time in 24h format, format without time zone
         timeZone: America/New_York # name as in IANA Time Zone Database
-      isRolling: false # false or or not defined
+      isRolling: false # false or not defined
   budgetingMethod: Occurrences | Timeslices
   objectives: # see objectives below for details
 ```

 ##### Notes (SLO)

 - **indicator** optional, represents the Service Level Indicator (SLI).
-  Currently this only supports one Metic, `thresholdMetric`, with `ratioMetric`
+  Currently this only supports one Metric, `thresholdMetric`, with `ratioMetric`
   supported in the [objectives](#objectives) stanza.
 - **indicator.thresholdMetric** *Metric*, represents the query used for
   gathering data from metric sources.
 Raw data is used to compare objectives